opensvc/docs.opensvc.com/source/agent.releasenotes.rst

 * Support different command for stop, start, check, info actions in a app resource.
 * The :cmd:`<svcname>.stonith` and :cmd:`<svcname>.cluster` symlinks are no longer necessary, and automatically deleted.
 * The :kw:`DEFAULT.env` parameter is now only used to check for service placement : a PRD node can only run PRD/PPRD services
-* Inter-services dependencies, intra-cluster, using the :kw:`DEFAULT.parents` keyword.
+* Inter-services start dependencies, intra-cluster, using the :kw:`DEFAULT.parents` keyword.
+* Inter-services stop dependencies, intra-cluster, using the :kw:`DEFAULT.children` keyword.

 .. warning:: :cmd:`nodemgr thaw`, :cmd:`nodemgr freeze`, :cmd:`svcmgr start`, :cmd:`svcmgr stop`, :cmd:`svcmgr freeze`, :cmd:`svcmgr thaw`, :cmd:`svcmgr provision` and :cmd:`svcmgr unprovision` commands operate cluster wide. :cmd:`svcmgr unprovision` would thus delete all services and their data on all cluster nodes.